 MassHealth Eligibility Verification System (EVS)

 MassHealth has enhanced the Eligibility Verification System (EVS) messages so providers know

 Which type of health plan a member is enrolled in

 - Who to contact for billing questions

 EVS now has messages with contact information for behavioral health services for the member’s health plan.
-This will include contact information for behavioral health vendors.
-See below for quick reference guides and screenshots.

 Additional Resources for MassHealth Eligibility Verification System (EVS)

 Health plan options

 On March 1, 2018, MassHealth’s PCDI initiative offered new health plan options to MassHealth members eligible for managed care.
-These managed care options will include new Accountable Care Organizations (ACOs) in addition to re-procured managed care organizations (MCOs) and the Primary Care Clinician (PCC) Plan.
+These managed care options include Accountable Care Organizations (ACOs) plans in addition to re-procured managed care organizations (MCOs) plans and the Primary Care Clinician (PCC) Plan.

 Managed care eligible members are